How to Manufacture, Label, and Ship Food Products Like a Pro

 - Amazon FBA

-If you're shipping something that may break – like chocolate-covered pretzel sticks – you may also want to add a fragile label to your shipping box.
+He also recommends fragile labels if you're shipping something that may break – like chocolate-covered pretzel sticks.
 This is especially worth considering if you plan to ship large quantities to companies/supermarkets for resale.

 Remember, your business' branding is the first impression your customers get, and packaging/labeling plays a large role in that.
 Switching from the computer paper, cut-and-tape method to professional shipping labels can really up your game when it comes to first impressions.